tsengia/tsengia.github.io/_posts/2023-03-12-iot-dashboard-migration.md

 }
 ```

 I also added callback functions within my `Dashboard` class to handle the addition and deletion of Intersections.
 I now understand why state management frameworks like Mob-X are popular.
 Chaining/nesting callbacks to child components is very awkward and potentially hard to read.
 All of the state + API logic was handled in the `Dashboard` class.
-I am certainly seeing the benefits of Stateless Functional Components (SFC), but I am going to stick to a class-based components for now.
+I am certainly seeing the benefits of Stateless Functional Components (SFC), but I am going to stick to class-based components for now.

 # Step 6:  Adding Realtime Subscriptions
 Now that I am able to add, remove, and update Intersections in my dashboard, it is now time to add a realtime subscription mechanism.

 The subscription mechanism that AppSync provides is websocket based.
 This is great, I'm a fan of websockets.
 The old, oneM2M version of this dashboard actually used something called HTTP long polling to acheive real-time notifications of events.
 HTTP long polling is interesting.
-It's supported [better in older browsers than websockets](https://stackoverflow.com/questions/36290520/longpolling-vs-websockets), and probably better supported in IoT devices as well.
-Regardless, I still prefer websockets, they acheive their purpose without the additional trickery that would probably give [Roy Fielding](https://roy.gbiv.com/untangled/) a headache.
+It's [better supported in older browsers than websockets](https://stackoverflow.com/questions/36290520/longpolling-vs-websockets), and probably better supported in IoT devices as well.
+Regardless, I still prefer websockets; they acheive their purpose without the additional trickery that would probably give [Roy Fielding](https://roy.gbiv.com/untangled/) a headache.

 First, I have to add subscriptions into my GraphQL schema using `@aws_subscribe` directives and adding a `Subscription` type.